Attinger/bomberman-game/README.md

 [design](https://github.com/Attinger/bomberman-game/design.pdf)

 ## Description
-I think everyone knows it, a attempt to rebuild the game Bomberman.
+I think everyone knows the game i tried to rebuild - Bomberman.
 You have to fight against three bots who are placing bombs around the map.
 Can you survive and destroy every possible block to win the game?

 ### Controls